lopezrbn/deployment-reflex-app-tutorial/README.md

 - `front_port` defines the port in which the frontend will be running.
 I have configured it under port `3002` but Reflex uses by default port `3000`.
 Use any port you prefer under the range of 3000's.
 - `back_port` defines the port in which the backend will be running.
 I have configured it under port `8002` but Reflex uses by default port `8000`.
 Use any port you prefer under the range of 8000's.
-- Change `you_vps_domain_or_ip` for the domain in which you want to serve your app in case you have one, or in the other case, just write the IP of your VPS.
+- Change `you_vps_domain_or_ip` for the domain in which you want to serve your app in case you have one , or in the other case, just write the IP of your VPS.
 Use always `http://` before the domain or the IP, or `https://` in case you are using a domain and want to configure it as secure (we will show how to do it in the following sections).
 - `your_hostname` controls if your Reflex app is being run on your VPS (production mode) or in any other machine (usually in a testing environment).
 Change this parameter for your VPS hostname.
 To know your VPS hostname, just type:
 ```
 hostname